Mors91/terraformcodesDecemberbatch/README.md

 @@@@@@ terraformcodesDecemberbatch @@@@@@
 This code is actively worked on by december batch engineers.
-Copy and reuse master code only if you wan to depoy a working Infrastructure.
+Copy and reuse master code only if you wan to deploy a working Infrastructure.

 Types of Infra service in AWS: